-- Process evidence for latent prints - Communicate scientific and discipline specific concepts regarding friction skin physiology and morphology, terminology, detection, recovery, photography, preservation, enhancement, analysis, comparison, documentation, reporting and court testimony related to latent print evidence - Analyze and compare latent prints to known exemplars - Arrive at correct conclusions of identification and exclusion
+Process evidence for latent prints

+- Communicate scientific and discipline specific concepts regarding friction skin physiology and morphology, terminology, detection, recovery, photography, preservation, enhancement, analysis, comparison, documentation, reporting and court testimony related to latent print evidence - Analyze and compare latent prints to known exemplars - Arrive at correct conclusions of identification and exclusion

 - Ability to conduct a fingerprint comparison and arrive at ground truth conclusions.
-The following criteria apply when taking the certification and recertification comparison tests: Identification: Identification is reached when the friction ridge impressions have sufficient corresponding ridge detail such that consensus judgement would not expect to see the same arrangement of details repeated in an impression that came from a different source Exclusion: Exclusion is reached when the friction ridge impressions have sufficient disagreement to conclude an impression originated from a different source.
-Sufficient disagreement is determined when the area and orientation of an impression are self-evident and contain a clear target group of minutiae. - Knowledge and understanding of the methods involved in processing items of evidence for the visualization of areas of friction ridge detail using chemical, physical, and electronic development techniques - Knowledge and understanding of friction skin development, anatomy, physiology, and morphology - Knowledge and understanding of friction ridge terminology - Knowledge and understanding of photography and other preservation techniques of areas of friction ridge detail - Knowledge, understanding and ability in proper documentation and reporting of latent print evidence - Knowledge and understanding of historical figures or the history of fingerprints - Knowledge and ability to properly orient latent prints in the correct position and determine the most likely anatomical source - Knowledge, skills, and abilities to properly testify to scientific findings in courts of law
+The following criteria apply when taking the certification and recertification comparison tests: Identification is reached when the friction ridge impressions have sufficient corresponding ridge detail such that consensus judgement would not expect to see the same arrangement of details repeated in an impression that came from a different source Exclusion: Exclusion is reached when the friction ridge impressions have sufficient disagreement to conclude an impression originated from a different source.
+Sufficient disagreement is determined when the area and orientation of an impression are self-evident and contain a clear target group of minutiae. - Knowledge and understanding of the methods involved in processing items of evidence for the visualization of areas of friction ridge detail using chemical, physical, and electronic development techniques - Knowledge and understanding of friction skin development, anatomy, physiology, and morphology - Knowledge and understanding of friction ridge terminology - Knowledge and understanding of photography and other preservation techniques of areas of friction ridge detail - Knowledge, understanding and ability in proper documentation and reporting of latent print evidence - Knowledge and understanding of historical figures or the history of fingerprints - Knowledge and ability to properly orient latent prints in the correct position and determine the most likely anatomical source - Knowledge, skills, and abilities to properly testify to qualifying questions, foundational aspects of the latent print discipline, introduction of evidence, the comparison process and scientific findings in courts of law - Knowledge and understanding of current studies in the friction ridge discipline